-Now is the time when spring and summer grazing planning pay off.
+Mid-November is the time when spring and summer grazing planning pay off.
 Pastures that were last grazed in August have been accumulating forage to graze deep into the winter.
 “Our stockpiled forage is almost always much higher quality than the best hay we can find,” says Dave Schmidt, a grass-fed beef producer near Exira who sends in his forage to be analyzed.

 Winter is also when fescue becomes your friend.
 “The nutritionist says there are five reasons to have fescue: November, December, January, February and March,” says Tim Maibach, a dairy farmer near Bloomfield who grazes into February without feeding hay.
 The toxic endophytes in fescue cause major issues in the summer but drop in concentration when temperatures dip below freezing, making stockpiled fescue safer while also maintaining high digestibility and palatability.
 For more reading on stockpiled fescue, check out Greg Judy’s 4-part series titled Winter Stockpiled Fescue Trumps Hay Every Time.